sarsamurmu/MinMax/README.md

-# Picwalls
+# MinMax
-Wallpapers from Sarsa Murmu.
-This json are used in Sarsa's Apps.
+This Repository is used in MinMax apps By Sarsa Murmu.
+This includes three branches - Wallpapers, Avatars, JSON
+- Wallpapers branch is used for store wallpaper.
+- Avatars branch is used for store images used as avatars in MinMax apps.
+- JSON is used for store JSON files used in MinMax apps.